tilee00/python_beginner_project_2025/question/game-instruction.md

 - determine the winner based on win two out of three rounds
 - show the statistics of how many times the player wins, loses, or ties at the end
 - add option to allow two players to play against each other

+# Game 4 - QR Code Generator

+version 1.0
+- generate QR code based on user input (text/URL)

+version 2.0
+- allow user to choose QR code color
+- allow user to generate multiple QR codes at once by providing a list of URLs or texts

+# Game 5 - Currency Converter

+version 1.0
+- user enter amount and select 1 source and 1 target currency each from 3 options